 Many artists and providers turn a loved one’s ashes into a gorgeous, unique design using resin, ashes, and other elements.
 These resemble gemstones without the high cost or laboratory process.
 You can find a number of these sellers on Etsy.

-6. Opt for another type of cremation jewelry
+6. Opt for another type of cremation jewelry or solidified ash

 While memorial diamonds are undoubtedly beautiful, they aren’t the only type of cremation jewelry.
 You might discover that a memorial diamond isn’t the best fit for you after considering other options.

 Aside from resin-based designs, you might also look for something that holds your loved one’s ashes within a pendant, locket, or another symbol.
 These are typically made of metal and function like a mini urn you can wear.
 Though they’re less eye-catching than diamonds, they’re just as meaningful.